What are the slip ratings for timber floor coatings

 Can you install the flooring?

-Yes; we offer competitive installation rates, covered by a five year installation warranty.
+Yes; We offer competitive installation rates, covered by our master installer warranty.
 We import a large range of finishing profiles from Europe that go with the flooring we are installing

 Can your timber flooring be used with underfloor heating?